KarolS/millfork/docs/api/custom-platform.md

     * `length+123`, `length_be+123` – the same, but incremented by the given number

     * `length-123`, `length_be-123` – the same, but decremented by the given number

+    * `programname-123` – the name of the program of the given length, uppercase ASCII, padded with spaces

     * `allocated` – all used bytes

     * `pagecount` – the number of pages used by all used bytes (including partially filled pages)

+    * `"<string>"` – literal ASCII string; commas, non-ASCII characters and escape sequences are not supported

     * `<addr>:<addr>` - inclusive range of bytes

     * `<segment>:<addr>:<addr>` - inclusive range of bytes in a given segment